-- If you plan to invite any local, state or national policymakers, it may be helpful to refer to ACTE's guide Hosting School Visits for Policymakers (http://actete.ch/1OxOCUf) in planning the visit.
-This will assist you in meeting the needs of these special attendees and presenting the most effective message possible. - Tours should include stops in any relevant CTE classrooms, as well as the participation of relevant spokespersons for the school district or administration.
+- Inviting local, state or national policymakers is an important component of a media tour.
+It may be helpful to refer to ACTE's guide Hosting School Visits for Policymakers in planning the visit.
+This will assist you in meeting the needs of these special attendees and presenting the most effective message possible. - Tours should include stops in any relevant CTE classrooms or laboratories, as well as the participation of relevant spokespersons for the school district or administration.
 It may also be helpful to request that students in these classrooms have a planned project or demonstration to display during the tour. - In addition, remember that members of the media often bring photographers with them or video/audio recording equipment for use in their reporting.
 It is important to ensure that video and photo release forms are on file and up-to-date for all individuals that will be present.
 If the planned tour stop has individuals under the age of 18 present, their parent or legal guardian will need to have completed this form.
 Typically this form is completed by the school, however, the tour organizer should verify that all forms are on file and up-to-date. - 5.
 Establish your targeted media list.
-Use connections within your community and resources like ACTE's Targeting the Media publication (http://actete.ch/1Hpau2j) to establish a broad list of publications that you are interested in inviting to participate in your tour.
+Use connections within your community and resources like ACTE's Targeting the Media publication to establish a broad list of publications that you are interested in inviting to participate in your tour.
 Spend time researching these publications to identify each reporter's preferred method of communication.
-Usually this preferred communication is by phone, fax or email.
+Usually this preferred communication is by email.
 It is important to respect reporter preferences and adhere to their guidelines.
 In addition, identify any specific reporters that have demonstrated an interest in CTE through their previous coverage or that are active on the education beat. - ACTE staff can assist you in developing your target media list and identifying reporters' preferred communication method.
-ACTE can take an active role in leading these efforts if they are partnering with you or your state for the media tour. - Be careful to only include pertinent publications on your targeted media list!
+ACTE can take an active role in leading these efforts if they are partnering with you or your state for the media tour.
+ACTE will use media software to send press releases and try to recruit local media. - Be careful to only include pertinent publications on your targeted media list!
 Newsrooms work hard to ensure that they are clear about their organization's mission and the readers they serve.
 They are often put off by communications that are outside of the scope of their publication.